If you ride a motorcycle, you’ll likely remember the first time you encountered hairpin bends.

 So they tense up.

-And this in combination with being in the wrong position, and/or in the wrong gear, and/or traveling at the wrong speed, means everything falls to shit.
+And this in combination with being in the wrong position, and/or in the wrong gear, and/or travelling at the wrong speed, means everything falls to shit.

 Some may put a foot down to stop the bike from falling and then carry on.